Terra Cotta

 Spank

-/Home of bull fights.
-Chief export is bullshit and omellette, a type of small omelle.
+Home of bull fights.
+Chief exports are bullshit and omellette, a type of small omelle.

 Formica

-Home of cheap but useful gadgets like the self cleaning duster.
+Home of cheap but useful gadgets like the self cleaning duster and the eclectic bicycle.

 The Mung Roll Empire, aka The Isle of Dogs